goldendoggies/JH-recipes/README.md

 Other items to create in the future:

-1. Links to other recipes/home
+1. [ ] Links to other recipes/home
-2. Images of my recipes
+2. [ ] Images of my recipes
-3. Check buttons and a JS script to tell me 'good job' once all steps have been  completed
+3. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
+4. [ ] Access this project via Replit
-4. tbd
+5.  tbd